A Better Way To Begin Home Care At Home

 - Ask open-ended questions:

-“What would make you feel safer at home?” - Focus on goals: maintaining independence, staying home, feeling safe
+“What would make you feel safer at home?” - Focus on goals: maintaining independence, staying home, feeling safe with home care options

 Sample Starter Lines:

-Care Type | Description | Best For |
+| Care Type | Description | Best For |

-In-Home Supportive Care | Non-medical assistance with daily activities, companionship, light housekeeping | Seniors wanting help at home |
+| In-Home Supportive Care | Non-medical assistance with daily activities, companionship, light housekeeping | Seniors wanting home care help at home |

-Home Health | Skilled nursing or rehab at home (usually short-term) | Recovery after illness or hospitalization |
+| Home Health | Skilled nursing or rehab at home (usually short-term) | Recovery after illness or hospitalization with home care support |

-Adult Day Programs | Group setting with meals, activities, and health monitoring | Seniors needing social stimulation or caregiver respite |
+| Adult Day Programs | Group setting with meals, activities, and health monitoring | Seniors needing social stimulation or respite care |

-Assisted Living | 24/7 care in a facility | Seniors who can't live safely at home |
+| Assisted Living | 24/7 care in a facility | Seniors who can't live safely at home without in-home care |

-Nursing Home | Full medical care and supervision | Complex conditions needing round-the-clock care |
+| Nursing Home | Full medical care and supervision | Complex conditions needing round-the-clock care |

-See How Brightwood In-home Care Begins
+See How Brightwood In-home Care Services Begins

-Clarify Your Needs
+Clarify Your Home Care Needs

-Free In-Home Consultation
+Free In-Home Care Consultation

-Personalized Care Plan
+Personalized Home Care Plan

 CarePro Matching

-Ongoing Support
+Ongoing Home Care Support

 BrightAssist™

-Flexible Payment Options
+Flexible Payment Options for Home Care Services

-We Make Paying for Care Simple
+We Make Paying for In-Home Care Simple

 Private Pay